ganehag/open-modbusgateway/README.md

 # Background

-The `modbusgateway` software of the Teltonika RUT is the critical component of a product package at the company that I work for.
+The `modbusgateway` software of the Teltonika RUT is the critical component of a product package at the company I work for.

 Due to limitations in the original software, it's impossible to `read` or `write` to coils or read from discrete inputs.
-I wanted to fix this.
+So naturally, I wanted to fix this.
 But due to budget constraints, I could not push through a request to replace the software.

 So, I made an Open Source version in my spare time.